caicloud/nirvana/cli/README.md

 }
 ```

-#### Bind flag with ENV
+#### Binding flag with ENV

-Mamba supports the ability to bind your flags with env.
+Mamba supports the ability to bind your flags with ENV variables.

-Mamba use the following precedence order.
-Each item takes precedence over the item bellow it.
+Mamba uses the following precedence order.
+Each item takes precedence over the item below it.

--   explicit call to set
+-   explicit calls to set
 -   flag
 -   env
--   default
+-   default value

 ```go
 f := cli.StringFlag{